dmbarbour/glas/docs/GlasApps.md

 A transaction loop application may voluntarily halt by calling and committing `sys.halt()`.
 To support graceful shutdown, the glas runtime will bind OS events such as SIGTERM or WM_CLOSE to call a `stop()` method.
 However, if an application does not voluntarily halt, we'll simply leave it to more aggressive mechanisms such as SIGKILL, Task Manager, or cycling power.

-*Note:* An application may define `settings.run-mode` to indicate alternative life cycles, such as staged applications.
-However, transaction loops are the default for glas systems.
+*Note:* An application may define `settings.run-mode` to indicate alternative life cycles, such as staged applications, or a basic procedural application.
+However, transaction loops should be the default for glas systems.

 ## Data Lifespans, Live Coding, and Higher Order Programming